Meet the instructor this term, Dr. Maher Elshakankiri

 - For any other questions, email is the preferred method (Maher.Elshakankiri@oregonstate.edu).
 I will check email somewhat frequently and will respond to course-related questions within 48 hours if possible.

 You can ask questions to the instructor or teaching assistants (TAs) during their weekly help sessions (send a direct message on Teams)

 |Thursday||18:00 - 20:00|

 Please follow the tutoring information below if you need any tutoring help:

 NOTE: Some links on this page may only be accessible to registered students.

-We will use Canvas for the delivery of the course material, submission of written assignments, exam environment, announcements, discussion groups, and grade center.
+We will use Canvas for delivery of the course material, submission of written assignments, exam environment, announcements, discussion groups, and grade center.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.